Welcome to the Nyack High School Global Learning Commons

 Welcome

 Hello!
 I am Ms. Birro, the Library Media Specialist at Nyack High School.
 I look forward to helping students find the resources they need to accomplish both academic and personal tasks.
 One of my goals is to have the Global Learning Commons (Library) support each student so they may achieve their maximum potential as 21st century learners.
-I aspire to create a welcoming environment for all while following the American Library Association's Bill of Rights.
+I aspire to create a welcoming environment for all while following the American Library Association's Bill of Rights as it pertains to equity, diversity and inclusion.

 Borrowing Items

 With the exception of reference books, textbooks and magazines, students may check out up to three books for a period of two weeks.
-All books may be renewed unless requested by another student or teacher.
-Students may borrow chromebooks to use during the school day.
-To obtain a chromebook, they must exchange their student ID card.
-Once they return the chromebook, they will receive their ID card back.
+All books may be renewed unless requested by another student or teacher. eBooks and digital audiobooks are available 24/7 on Sora.

 Overdue Books/Lost or Missing Items